moja-global/moja_global_docs/docs/prerequisites/cmake.rst

 - Open the installer, click **Next**.
 - Accept the terms and click **Next**.
 .. figure:: ../images/cmake/cmake_license.PNG
-   :alt: License page of CMake
+   :alt: License page of CMake - Check box to accept the End-User License Agreement
    :align: center

    License Page of CMake

 - Select the **Add CMake to the system PATH for all users** option in the Install options section.
 .. figure:: ../images/cmake/cmake_install.PNG
-   :alt: Install page of CMake
+   :alt: Install page of CMake - check ``Add CMake to the system PATH for all users`` box
    :align: center

    Install Page of CMake

 - Click **Next** and finally click **Install**
 - After CMake is installed, restart your system.